 A Little Christmas Library

-Our Victorian-era house has a library, so collecting gorgeous and favorite books is not a new thing for us.
+Our Victorian-era house has a small library, so collecting gorgeous and favorite books is not a new thing for us.
 Our library is ‘artfully curated’ – which means it is interesting, but not exactly organized.
-I have it laid out in sections by genre and again by the author but fall short of actual cataloging, and…
+I have it laid out in sections by genre and again by the author but fall short of actual cataloging,…

 Poetry, the Easy Way